andrewferlitsch/Gap/README.md

 ## Testing

-The Epipog framework is developed using Test Driven Development methodology.
+The GAP framework is developed using Test Driven Development methodology.
 The automated unit tests for the framework use pytest, which is a xUnit style form of testing (e.g., jUnit, nUnit, jsUnit, etc).

 #### Installation and Documentation